revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

 <details><summary><b> Show Answer </b></summary>

-- It can be used when there is no need for time zones.
+- Local DateTime API - It can be used when there is no need for time zones.
-- It can be used when we need to consider time zones.
+- Zoned DateTime API - It can be used when we need to consider time zones.

 </details>